 Anna Parfirenko is the owner of Leafwild, a fresh, healthy and aesthetically pleasing café on Ladbroke Grove.
-I met Anna at the peak of the Tuesday morning rush, when the café is filled with multi-lingual chatter, and over coffee she told me of how it all began and her plans for the future…
+I met Anna at the peak of the Tuesday morning rush when the café is filled with multi-lingual chatter, and over coffee, she told me of how it all began and her plans for the future…

-> What does Leafwild do?
+What does Leafwild do?

-> ‘Leafwild is a concept: an organic, gluten-free, vegetarian café, all about clean eating with no refined sugar.
+‘Leafwild is a concept: an organic, gluten-free, vegetarian café, all about clean eating with no refined sugar.
 We have a holistic approach based on mindfulness and openness: we are for healthy eating and healthy drinking.
 And we are for animals.
-I wanted it to be vegan but that proved too difficult, so we’re in-between the vegi and vegan crowds.
+I wanted it to be vegan but that proved too difficult, so we’re in-between the veggie and vegan crowds.
 We have had to start serving fish and chicken to keep business coming in and we also sell eggs.
-We care a lot about the coffee.
+We care a lot about coffee.
 We use a local London company, Beanberry, to supply our organic coffee.

-> ‘Leafwild is aimed at healthy people and when we opened, we noticed a lot of gym people coming in.
+‘Leafwild is aimed at healthy people and when we opened, we noticed a lot of gym people coming in.
 We bake gluten-free organic cakes using coconut sugar, and we have a brunch menu.
 We want to develop the business with smoothies, juices, salads, gluten-free sandwiches and snacks like kale chips.
 We’ll be aiming for the ‘grab-and-go’ crowd.
 We already attract the trendy crowd who come in just for coffee, Time Out called us the best coffee in Notting Hill, and we are aiming at local businesses too, as we’re close to the tube station.

 ‘It was a dream.
 Four years ago, my husband and I started doing dream boards every Christmas and we would put ‘coffee shop’ on there just for fun.
 We noticed that it was there every year – as they say, be careful what you wish for!